 If only one Member has nominated for any Board position, the Chairperson must declare that Member elected to the position.

-If more than one Member has nominated for a Board position, the Members must elect a Member to that position by postal vote.
+Where there are more nominations for a Board position than there are vacancies to be filled, an election by ballot shall be conducted..

-The President shall be elected directly by the members in a vote that is separate from the election of other Directors.
+The election by ballot shall be conducted either by post and/or electronically, as shall be determined by the Board.The Board will determine the procedure and process for any and all voting conducted electronically and shall notify all Members eligible to vote of that procedure and process

-In the event of the election of Directors of the Club being conducted by a postal ballot, the following provisions shall apply:
+In the event of the election of Directors of the Club being conducted by ballot, the following provisions shall apply:

-The Chief Executive Officer shall, not less than fourteen (14) days before the date fixed for the Annual General Meeting, send to every member a ballot paper containing the names of the candidates who have been nominated and calling attention to the next following sub-rule.
+The Chief Executive Officer shall, not less than twenty-one (21) days before the date fixed for the Annual General Meeting, send to every member a ballot paper containing the names of the candidates who have been nominated and calling attention to the next following sub-rule.